Area of investment and support

 • Professor Chris Taylor, Professor of Social Sciences, Cardiff University

-• Professor Andrew McIntosh Professor of Biological Psychiatry, University of Edinburgh
+• Professor Andrew McIntosh Professor of Biological Psychiatry, The University of Edinburgh

-• Professor Terrie Moffitt, Professor of Social Behaviour and Development, King’s College London and Professor of Psychology and Neuroscience, Duke University, USA
+• Professor Terrie Moffitt, Professor of Social Behaviour and Development, King’s College London and Professor of Psychology and Neuroscience, Duke University, US

-• Dr Argyris Stringaris Chief, Mood Brain and Development Unit, National Institute for Mental Health, USA
+• Dr Argyris Stringaris Chief, Mood Brain and Development Unit, National Institute for Mental Health, US

 • Vanessa Pinfold, Co-founder and Research Director, McPin Foundation